GDQuest/blender-sequencer-multithreaded-render/README.md

                         produce the final render
 ```

-## External Dependencies
+## External Dependencies ##

 BPSRender requires

 - `blender`
 - `ffmpeg`

 to be available in the `$PATH` environment variable in order to work.
-In case BPSRender will catch a missing dependency it will throw a message error similar to this:
+If BPSRender catches a missing dependency it throws a an error similar to this:

 ```
 BPSRender couldn't find external dependencies: